 - The Thomas J. Watson Foundation (Fellow, 1976-1977)

 - New York University Law School (J.D.
-1980), Senior Writing Editor for the Moot Court Board
+1980), Senior Writing Editor, Moot Court Board

-- Northwestern University School of Professional Studies, Mediation Training Certificate Program (2014)
+- Northwestern University School of Professional Studies, (2014), Mediation Training (40-Hour Program)

 Speeches & Publications